Kansas City Chiefs vs. Denver Broncos NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Kansas City has combined with its opponents to put up more than 47 points in six of 11 games this season.
+- Kansas City and its opponents have combined to score more than 47 points in six of 11 games this season.

 - Denver's games have gone over 47 points in only one opportunity this season.

-- Sunday's over/under is 0.8 points higher than the combined 46.2 PPG average of the two teams.

-- These two squads combine to surrender 40.5 points per game, 6.5 fewer than this contest's over/under.
+- The two teams combine to average 46.2 points per game, 0.8 less than the total in this contest.

+- The 40.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 47 total in this contest.

-- The average total in Chiefs games this season is 54.0, 7.0 points above Sunday's total of 47.
+- The Chiefs and their opponents have scored an average of 54.0 points per game in 2020, 7.0 more than Sunday's total.

-- In 2020, games involving the Broncos have averaged a total of 44.1 points, 2.9 fewer than this game's set over/under.

 Chiefs stats and trends